gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 An Instance in |morpheus| is a set of one or more containers or virutal machines that correlate to a single, horizontally-scalable entity or service suite.
 From the Self Service section, we can pre-configure |morpheus| Instances and present them to users viewing the Service Catalog Persona for one-click deployment.

-From the Catalog Items List Page (Tools > Self Service), click :guilabel:`ADD`.
+From the Catalog Items List Page (|LibBluCat|), click :guilabel:`ADD`.
 From the dropdown menu, select Instance.
 The modal window will appear to configure and add a new catalog Instance.

 .. image:: /images/tools/self_service/createInstance.png